+- one environmental advisor;

+- the Country Manager in Greenland and

-- one environmental advisor and - one office manager
+- one office manager

-whom represent approximately 33.3% of the total employees/consultants, executives and/or board members of the Company and its consolidated entities.
+whom represent approximately one third of the total employees/consultants, executives and/or board members of the Company and its consolidated entities.
 There are currently no female members on the Board of the Company.